2023 National Junior Duck Stamp Contest

 Because students express themselves best in different formats, the conservation message contest gives them an opportunity to use the written word to express their knowledge.
 Students from across the United States submit their artwork to their state, territory or district competition.

-The "Best of Show" from each competition is submitted to the Federal Junior Duck Stamp Design Contest, where a panel of judges will select one image to become the next Junior Duck Stamp.
+The "Best of Show" from each competition is submitted to the National Junior Duck Stamp Design Contest, where a panel of judges will select one image to become the next Junior Duck Stamp.

 Contest Eligibility - Who May Participate?